tinyprinter/tinyprinter.club/content/_index.md

 Anyways, clone both of them from Github, and we'll start testing things first with the latter project.
 We're going to assume you have at least a passing understanding of both Python and Typescript.

+# Setting up python-paperang
-If you're on Linux, and we'll assume Debian, you'll need the following packages installed: `libbluetooth-dev libhidapi-dev libatlas-base-dev python3-llvmlite python3-numba python3-skimage python-llvmlite llvm-dev cython3 python3-skimage`.
+If you're on Linux, and we'll assume Debian (or Raspbian), you'll need the following packages installed: `build-essential libbluetooth-dev libhidapi-dev libatlas-base-dev python3-llvmlite python3-numba python3-skimage python-llvmlite llvm-dev cython3 python3-skimage`.

 Install the requirements: `pip3 install -r requirements.txt`.